ewolff/service-mesh-primer/manuscript/04-Example.md

 # Example with Istio  {#chapter-example}

-Typically, an example that shows a technology in action is a great way to understand how it actually works.
-This chapters shows a system consisting of multiple microservices and shows how a service mesh can add value to a microservices architecture.
+Typically, an example that shows a technology in action is a great way to understand how the technology actually works.
+This chapters shows a system consisting of multiple microservices and demonstrates how a service mesh can add value to a microservices architecture.
 The example runs on Kubernetes and uses Istio as a service mesh.

 ## Istio

-Istio is the most popular service mesh, developed by Google and IBM.
+Istio is the most popular service mesh and was developed by Google and IBM.
 Just like Kubernetes, it is an Open Source reimplementation of a part of Google's internal infrastructure.
 Istio implements all service mesh features described in the [previous chapter](#chapter-what) such as